 Date/Time Description of Event January 2021 The backup technician begins to execute the data migration plan by migrating four servers from the cloud to City Hall.
 The backup technician attempts to rehydrate archived files on the servers before migration, errors in that process result in incomplete rehydration, meaning many files from the servers are not properly migrated.
 February 2021 The backup technician decommissions four of the improperly migrated in Azure.
 79 Three of the migrated servers were not decommissioned.
-80 March 30 - 31, 2021 The backup technician works to "clean up" the City's Commvault syste executing 17 hard client deletions and five storage policy deletions. described herein, some of these deletions caused the loss of archived K lata.
-April 5, 2021 ITS receives its first support-ticket from DPD regarding inaccessible K I files.
-82 April 5, 2021 The backup technician shuts off all Commvault deletions, stopping the deprivation of the process triggered by his "clean-up" actions.
-83 April 5, 2021 The backup technician creates a support-ticket with Commvau description, "Archived and stubbed files not being recalled."
-84 April 5, 2021 The backup technician notifies his supervisor, the IT Manager for S Networking, that he made a "mistake" during cleanup the week prior.
-April 5, 2021 Commvault support identifies that "stub recalls were failing because to were tied to deleted clients that were deleted last week."
-86 April 6, 2021 7:00 AM The IT Manager for Servers and Networking informs the Infrastructure Director of the incident.
+80 March 30 - 31, 2021 The backup technician works to "clean up" the City's Commvault system by executing 17 hard client deletions and five storage policy deletions.
+81 As described herein, some of these deletions caused the loss of archived K Drive data.
+April 5, 2021 ITS receives its first support-ticket from DPD regarding inaccessible K Drive files.
+82 April 5, 2021 11:00 AM The backup technician shuts off all Commvault deletions, stopping the deletion process triggered by his "clean-up" actions.
+83 April 5, 2021 12:08 PM The backup technician creates a support-ticket with Commvault with the description, "Archived and stubbed files not being recalled."
+84 April 5, 2021 12:30 PM The backup technician notifies his supervisor, the IT Manager for Servers and Networking, that he made a "mistake" during cleanup the week prior.
+85 April 5, 2021 6:22 PM Commvault support identifies that "stub recalls were failing because the stubs were tied to deleted clients that were deleted last week."
+86 April 6, 2021 7:00 AM The IT Manager for Servers and Networking informs the Infrastructure Assistant Director of the incident.
 87 April 6, 2021 9:27 AM The Infrastructure Assistant Director informs the CIO.
 88 April 9, 2021 ITS works with Commvault support to confirm the scope of the data loss and identify potential next steps.
-89 April 10, 2021 The IT Manager for Servers and Networking informs the Senior IT Manager for Servers and Netwo April 12, 2021 The Senior IT Manager of Public Safety announces at the DPD Comma meeting at DPD headquarters that ITS is working on addressing an issue at the K Drive.
+89 April 10, 2021 The IT Manager for Servers and Networking informs the Senior IT Manager of Public Safety and the IT team supporting DPD that files for multiple divisions had been deleted and "might" be unrecoverable.
+90 April 12, 2021 The Senior IT Manager of Public Safety announces at the DPD Command Staff meeting at DPD headquarters that ITS is working on addressing an issue affecting the K Drive.
 91